lethalbit/sawmill/README.md

 Sawmill is a structured logging library for C++ that takes inspiration after the [tokio tracing](https://tracing.rs/) library.

+## Documentation

+Comprehensive documentation about sawmill and its usage can be found at [https://lethalbit.github.io/sawmill/](https://lethalbit.github.io/sawmill/).

 ## Configuring and Building